-We implemented and used a slicer [22] to help in the alarm inspection process.
+We implemented and used a slicer [34] to help in the alarm inspection process.
 If the slicing criterion is an alarm point, the extracted slice contains the computations that led to the alarm.
-However the classical data and control dependence-based backward slicing turned out to yield prohibitively large slices.
-Therefore we designed more restrictive ways to close the program dependences involved in the computation of a slice (following closely what we used to do manually): we restrict the data dependences to those defined by some variables: in practice we are not interested in the computation of the variables for which the analyzer already provides a value close to end-user specifications, and we can consider only the variables we lack information about (integer or floating point variables that may contain large values or boolean variables that may take any value according to the invariant).
+However, the classical data and control dependence-based backward slicing turned out to yield prohibitively large slices.

-In the future we plan to design more adapted forms of slicing: an abstract slice would contain the computations that lead to an alarm point and a meaningful fragment of the invariant so as to make the alarm diagnosis easier.
+In practice we are not interested in the computation of the variables for which the analyzer already provides a value close to end-user specifications, and we can consider only the variables we lack information about (integer or floating point variables that may contain large values or boolean variables that may take any value according to the invariant).
+In the future we plan to design more adapted forms of slicing: an abstract slice would only contain the computations that lead to an alarm point wherever the invariant is too weak.

-4. THE CONSIDERED FAMILY OF PROGRAMS
+4. THE CONSIDERED FAMILY OF PRO-GRAMS

-The considered programs in the family are automatically generated using a proprietary tool from a high-level specification familiar to control engineers, such as systems of differential equations or synchronous operator networks (block diagrams), which is equivalent to the use of synchronous languages (like LUSTRE [15]).
+The considered programs in the family are automatically generated using a proprietary tool from a high-level specification familiar to control engineers, such as systems of differential equations or synchronous operator networks (block diagrams as illustrated in Fig. 1), which is equivalent to the use of synchronous languages (like LUSTRE [20]).
 Such synchronous data-flow specifications are quite common in real-world safety-critical control systems ranging from letter sorting machine control to safety control and monitoring systems for nuclear plants and "fly-by-wire" systems.
 Periodic synchronous programming perfectly matches the need for the real-time integration of differential equations by forward, fixed step numerical methods.
 Periodic synchronous programs have the form: